dalesgit/dalesgit.github.io/relg101-s17/sacred-quest-morality.md

 ---

 ### Religion and Morality: Patterns
-- In the case of Hinduism and the caste system, there is evidence of religion and morality in tension.
+- In the case of Hinduism and the caste system, there is evidence of **religion and morality in tension**.
 - Because the ideal of renunciation indicates the priority of sacred-regarding over other-regarding concerns, religion and morality appear to be in competition.
-- The same tension is evident in the biblical story of Abraham.
+- The same tension is evident in the biblical **story of Abraham**.

 --

 ### Religion and Morality: Patterns
-- In the case of Islam, one finds evidence of religion complementing and filling out morality.
+- In the case of Islam, one finds **evidence of religion complementing and filling out morality**.
 - Ordinary moral concern suggests that war is an act in need of justification.
 - From the standpoint of classical Sunni teaching, religion justified the use of war to extend or defend the borders of the territory of Islam, at the discretion of the leader of the Muslim community, according to the command of God.